 All allopathic and osteopathic resident physicians are required to obtain and maintain a license to practice medicine in the State of West Virginia as outlined in the Resident Doctor License Requirements Policy of the School of Medicine, and subject to the requirements of the Board of Medicine.
 All allopathic residents must provide proof of a passing USMLE Step 3 prior to issuance of a PG 3 contract.
-All osteopathic residents must provide proof of a PG3 contract.
+All osteopathic residents must provide proof of a passing COMLEX Level 3 prior to issuance of a PG3 contract.